Group Testing: An Information Theory Perspective: COMP: Combinatorial orthogonal matching pursuit

-The observation that any satisfying set must be a subset of $\hat\K_\COMP$ can be used to reduce the search space associated with SSS, since the number of subsets of $\hat\K_\COMP$ is typically much smaller than the number of subsets of $\{ 1, 2, \ldots, n \}$. \rev{However, this may not make SSS sufficiently practical in general; Remark \ref{rem:ddintuition} below shows that in regimes where DD fails, the expected size of $\hat\K_\COMP$ is at least $k n^\epsilon \gg k$ for some $\epsilon > 0$, so the remaining number of possibilities is still $\binom{k n^\epsilon}{k} \geq n^{\epsilon k}$.}

-In the remainder of this section, we will give the rate achievable by the COMP algorithm with a Bernoulli design.
+In the remainder of this section, we will establish the rate achievable by the COMP algorithm with a Bernoulli design.
 These results are due to \cite{chan-etal-1} and \cite{aldridge}.
 We should expect that COMP is suboptimal, since it does not make use of the positive tests. \begin{theorem} Consider noiseless nonadaptive group testing with exact recovery and the small error criterion, with $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, and using the COMP algorithm for decoding.
 With a Bernoulli design and an optimized parameter $p = 1/k$, the following rate is achievable:

-\end{theorem} \begin{proof} For any given nondefective item, the probability that it appears in a particular test, and that such a test is negative, is $p(1-p)^k$.
+This rate corresponds to a number of tests satisfying the following for arbitrarily small $\eta > 0$: $T \ge (1+\eta) \ee k \ln n$. \end{theorem} \begin{proof} For any given nondefective item, the probability that it appears in a particular test, and that such a test is negative, is $p(1-p)^k$.
 This follows from the independence assumption in the Bernoulli design; the test is negative with probability $(1-p)^k$, and the given item appears with probability $p$.
 Hence, the probability that this given nondefective appears in no negative tests is $(1- p(1-p)^k)^T$.

 The COMP algorithm succeeds precisely when every nondefective item appears in a negative test, so the union bound gives

 The expression $p(1-p)^k$ is maximized at $p = 1/(k+1) \asym 1/k$, so we take $p = 1/k$ (or equivalently $\nu =1$), meaning that $(1-1/k)^k \to \ee^{-1}$.
 Hence, taking $T = (1+ \delta) \ee k \ln n$ means that $T p (1-p)^k \sim (1+ \delta) \ln n$.